Tonsillitis in Spain: What Tourists Need to Know About Treatment

 Myth

-• Difficulty breathing or a feeling that your airway is narrowing
+• Difficulty breathing or a feeling that your airway is narrowing — swelling can partially obstruct the throat

-Getting Antibiotics Quickly While in Spain
+Getting a Prescription Quickly While in Spain

 Request a Prescription